Our story

 There are many reasons why the number and type of MRI incidents occurring is unknown and why adverse MRI safety events happen.
 To enable more accurate statistics and consequent solutions, Barbara is proposing a universal template for reporting MRI safety incidents.

-UK Health Security Agency (UKHSA) has launched a national coding taxonomy specifically intended for incident learning in MRI.
+The UK Health Security Agency (UKHSA) has launched a national coding taxonomy specifically intended for incident learning in MRI.
 This system is designed to enhance patient safety by providing a structured way to investigate, analyse, and learn from MRI incidents and near misses.

-The national coding taxonomy provides opportunities to improve patient safety and foster a positive MRI safety culture.
+The national coding taxonomy provides opportunities to improve patient safety and to foster a positive MRI safety culture.
 It also provides the opportunity to benefit from national shared learning and data analysis, both of which are essential for proactive risk management and continuous improvement in MRI clinical practices.

 Barbara Nugent